top of page

 After this I looked, and there before me was a great multitude that no one could count, from every nation, tribe, people and language, standing before the throne and before the Lamb.
 They were wearing white robes and were holding palm branches in their hands.

-God's character is revealed as One without partiality or favouritism (Acts 10:34):
+God's character is revealed in the below scripture as well (Acts 10:34):

 Then Peter began to speak: “I now realize how true it is that God does not show favoritism but accepts from every nation the one who fears him and does what is right.